Rahat-Khan-Pathan/Hackerrank-Custom-Checker-Code/README.md

 To check if a specific function is present in the source code:

-- Use regular expressions or code parsing to search for the function's declaration.
+- Make sure to remove spaces from the line to check all cases.
+- Make sure you know all the valid function definitions.
 - Verify if the function's declaration is found in the source code.

 ```python